souffle-lang/souffle-lang.github.io/pages/docs/simple.md

 $ ./src/souffle -F. -D. -pexample.log example.dl
 ~~~

-To analyse the profiling data in `example.log`, we need to open it with the included `souffle-profile` program, done as follows.
+To analyse the profiling data in `example.log`, we need to open it with the included `souffleprof` program, done as follows.

 ~~~
-$ ./src/souffle-profile example.log
+$ ./src/souffleprof example.log
 ~~~

 The profiler includes a lot of functionality useful for analysing the performance of Datalog programs.
 It too comes with a help text, which is given by the following command.

 ~~~
-$ ./src/souffle-profile -h
+$ ./src/souffleprof -h
 ~~~

 As noted, there are many other useful options available to Soufflé, so be sure to explore them too!